 5.1.
 Mitigation.

-Although this Agreement provides for Supply Offers that do not exceed thresholds identified in Appendix A, Market Rule 1, nothing herein shall preclude the ISO from otherwise applying any provision of Appendix A or Appendix B to Market Rule 1 to Owner or Lead Participant, any Affiliate of Owner or Lead Participant, the Resource, or any other resources of Owner or Lead Participant or any Affiliate of Owner or Lead Participant, including mitigation of Supply Offers for Resources covered by this Agreement to the applicable Stipulated Variable Cost as defined in Section 3.4.
+Although this Agreement provides for Supply Offers that do not exceed thresholds identified in Appendix A, Market Rule 1, nothing herein shall preclude the ISO from otherwise applying any provision of Appendix A to Market Rule 1 to Owner or Lead Participant, any Affiliate of Owner or Lead Participant, the Resource, or any other resources of Owner or Lead Participant or any Affiliate of Owner or Lead Participant, including mitigation of Supply Offers for Resources covered by this Agreement to the applicable Stipulated Variable Cost as defined in Section 3.4.

 5.2.
 Adjustment.